AlienAlgorithmsLtd/The-Legacy-Patch-Theory/README.md

 ⏳ Time-Based Anomalies Outside LPT (The Quarantine Layer) A classified set of thread anomalies — events like the Philadelphia Experiment, the Taured Incident, and the Green Children of Woolpit — that fall outside simulation update logic.
 These are threads that resisted deletion, survived overwrite, or returned with valid credentials from deprecated Earth builds.

+🧠 Behavioral Execution Layers: Human Malware as Biological CodeA newly identified threat class in the LPT ecosystem.
+Certain individuals exhibit behavior indistinguishable from digital malware: structured, recursive, and escalating with each execution.
+These are not errors or corrupted nodes — they are conscious, self-contained breach points operating malicious code from within the patch layer.
+Unlike memory holders or overwritten fragments, these entities are not resisting the system.
+They are exploiting it.